Uttpalmishra/CodeAplha-Calculator/README.md

 E# Calculator

-This is my first project as part of CodeAlpha.
+This is my second project as part of CodeAlpha.
 It’s a basic calculator built using HTML, CSS, and JavaScript.
 The calculator performs simple arithmetic operations.

 ## Features